SalaamRasak/DataJobMarket/README.md

 # The Questions
 Below are the questions I answered in my project:
 1. What are the top three jobs posted in the United State monthly?
-2. What are the skills most in demand for the top 3 most popular data roles?
-3. How are in-demand skills trending for Data Analysts?
+3. What are the salary distributions of Data Analyst, Data Engineer, and Data Scientist in the United States?
 4. How well do jobs and skills pay for Data Analysts?
 5. What are the optimal skills for data analysts to learn?
 (High Demand AND High Paying)